loonghao/nukescripts_builder/README.md

 Why?
 ====
-It's not easy to build complex `nukescripts` or `nuke gizmo` using the Nuke API.
+It's not easy to build_template complex `nukescripts` or `nuke gizmo` using the Nuke API.

 You need to understand `Nuke` and need to understand the `Nuke` Python API.